|This page is outdated|

 You will need to install several Qt/KDE devel packages to successfully compile.

-On Ubuntu the following packages will pull all the necessary dependencies:
+On Ubuntu the following packages might pull all the necessary dependencies:

 sudo apt-get install \ libkf5archive-dev libkf5bookmarks-dev libkf5coreaddons-dev libkf5config-dev \ libkf5configwidgets-dev libkf5dbusaddons-dev libkf5kio-dev libkf5widgetsaddons-dev \ libkf5notifyconfig-dev libkf5newstuff-dev libkf5xmlgui-dev libkf5declarative-dev \ libkf5notifications-dev libkf5guiaddons-dev libkf5textwidgets-dev libkf5iconthemes-dev \ kdoctools-dev libkf5crash-dev libkf5filemetadata-dev extra-cmake-modules \ libsm-dev cmake qtdeclarative5-dev kde-runtime kinit kio \ qml-module-qtquick-controls

 To avoid problems with plugins and libraries, it is easier to install Kdenlive in /usr: